stealthycoin/xmas-theme/README.md

 # About

-xmas-theme is a Emacs 24 theme with terrifying obnoxious that are somehow easy on the eyes.
+xmas-theme is a Emacs 24 theme with terrifying obnoxious colors.
+So soothing on the eyes.

 # Installation